Putin's new sales tax shows pain of Russia's policy dilemmas

 "The goal of this (sales) tax is to make regional budgets more balanced - at least to help them narrow the budget deficit," said Vladimir Redkin, senior director at Fitch Ratings CIS.
 "In 2013 the deficit increased significantly and this trend is continuing in 2014."

-The Ministry of Finance projects that in 2014 regional governments will run a combined deficit of some 857 billion roubles (17.86 billion pounds), some 1.2 percent of gross domestic product (GDP) - a figure that has grown steadily from just 35 billion roubles in 2011.
+The Ministry of Finance projects that in 2014 regional governments will run a combined deficit of some 857 billion roubles ($24 billion), some 1.2 percent of gross domestic product (GDP) - a figure that has grown steadily from just 35 billion roubles in 2011.

 The trend illustrates how the seemingly healthy federal budget, projected to run a 0.4 percent surplus this year, masks deep structural problems with overall government finances.